 If one vision of a Global Village came true – the whole world would be a single community served by the electronic media and information technology and run by a single political system – at that point we would have to ask a serious question: whether it would be good or bad; whether it would create world peace or actually threaten freedom of expression?
 Would it allow self-determination of humankind’s destiny?
 What about religion?
 Where would it fit in?

 In fact, no community is perhaps more prepared and equipped to live in a Global Village than the Muslim Ummah and Nation.

 The problem is that Muslims have become too used to watching global changes take place without contributing anything much to solve the challenges.
-The trouble is that we have become too insulated and inward looking, forgetting the global responsibility we all have as servants of the One God of everybody (Rabbil-‘Alameen) and followers of the great line of Prophets, the last of whom was Muhammad (pbuh).
+The trouble is that we have become too insulated and inward looking, forgetting the global responsibility we all have as servants of the One God of everybody (Rabbil-‘Alameen) and followers of the great line of Prophets, the last of whom was Muhammad (peace be upon him).
 The Prophet said, ‘Everyone of you is a shepherd of those things under your care’.